PyAOS/pyaos.github.io/stack.md

 </div>

-Check out the [Package Index](https://pyaos.github.io/packages/) for a listing of all the sub-discipline-specific libraries in your particular area of AOS research.
+Check out the [Package Index](https://pyaos.github.io/packages/) for a listing of all the sub-discipline-specific libraries in your particular area of AOS research and the results of the [2021 PyAOS Census](https://pyaos.github.io/census/) for more information on the wide range of Python libraries used by the AOS community.

 ## Summary